po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-    * ☝️ Where do we write our parameters?
+    * ☝️ Where do we write the parameters?

     * 🙋 After `?` in the URL.

-    * ☝️ How do we chain our parameters?
+    * ☝️ How do we chain the parameters?

     * 🙋 With the `&` symbol.

     * ☝️ What can we do if we don't completely understand this?

-    * 🙋 We read our API's documentation and stick around for Office Hours to ask for help.
+    * 🙋 We read the API's documentation and stick around for Office Hours to ask for help.

 * Answer any questions before proceeding to the next activity.